Pylons/pyramid/docs/narr/templates.rst

   The renderer name used to perform the rendering, e.g. ``mypackage:templates/foo.pt``.

+``renderer_info`` An object implementing the :class:`pyramid.interfaces.IRendererInfo` interface.
+Basically, an object with the following attributes: ``name``, ``package`` and ``type``.

 You can define more values which will be passed to every template executed as a result of rendering by defining :term:`renderer globals`.

-What any particular renderer does with them is up to the renderer itself, but most renderers, including al Chameleon renderers, make these names available as top-level template variables.
+What any particular renderer does with them is up to the renderer itself, but most template renderers, including Chameleon and Mako renderers, make these names available as top-level template variables.

 .. _templates_used_as_renderers: